krishnadomael/Domaelgamedev/README.md

 ![logo](https://user-images.githubusercontent.com/73186447/96866843-c31e8b80-1420-11eb-90f7-a5fd120d4a5b.png)

+Characters

+●Bob is the main character in this game.
+These games are enjoyable because it will keep running and running by not catching the virus.
+This game will keep running and jumping

 Project Description
 This game design document describes the Virus that you need to avoid.
 This game is good for 13+ yrs old, it was just avoiding the virus like in 2020 that we should avoid the virus.